ondyari/FaceForensics/dataset/README.md

 `python download-FaceForensics.py <output path> -d original_youtube_videos_info`

+The connection between youtube id's and original sequences is done via [this file](conversion_dict.json).

 ### Masks

 We provide binary masks for all our manipulation methods.
 For FaceSwap and Face2Face those masks are pretty self-explanatory.
 However, it is more difficult for DeepFakes and NeuralTextures.